tulios/mappersmith/README.md

 ### Fetch

 __Mappersmith__ does not apply any polyfills, it depends on a native `fetch` implementation to be supported.
-It is possible assign the fetch implementation used by Mappersmith:
+It is possible to assign the fetch implementation used by Mappersmith:

 ```javascript
 import { configs } from 'mappersmith'